College & University Reads Resources

 Relax, you don’t need to reinvent the wheel.
 Take advantage of the many resources available to learn about other reading programs.
 A good starting point is the monograph published by the National Resource Center for the First-Year Experience® and Students in Transition, Common Reading Programs: Going Beyond the Book.

-In addition, there are a number of campuses with well-established and successful reading programs, and the administrators and faculty who run these programs are usually very happy to share advice and tips (as well as opinions on books they have used successfully in the past).
+In addition, administrators and faculty, who run well-established and successful reading programs, are usually very happy to share advice and tips (as well as opinions on books they have used successfully in the past).

 When starting a program, it’s important to include all stakeholders on campus.
 When it is time to select a book, you will most likely want to form a campus selection committee.
 The committee should comprise members of a variety of constituencies, including faculty, student services, and academic affairs administrators, as well as students.